Zack and Miri Make a Porno

 Zack and Miri Make a Porno (also known simply as Zack and Miri) is a 2008 American sex comedy film written, directed and edited by Kevin Smith and starring Seth Rogen and Elizabeth Banks.
 It was released on October 31, 2008.
 The film follows the lives of friends Zack and Miri, who are facing financial troubles and decide to make an adult film to solve their problems.
 The film was produced by Scott Mosier and was released by The Weinstein Company.
-It received mixed reviews from critics and was a box office failure.
+It received generally positive reviews from critics.